SaxionMechatronics/px4_offboard_lowlevel/instructions/explanation.md

 ## Working with another vehicles

 Check the parameters that needs to be defined for each vehicle in `./config/uav_parameters/iris_param.yaml`.
-By creating another parameters yaml file and another launch file based on `./launch/iris_sitl.launch.py`, you should be able to fly another vehicle with the package.
+By creating another parameters yaml file and another launch file based on `./launch/iris_sitl.launch.py`, you should be able to fly another vehicle with the package.-->